gdbooks/LegacyOpenGL/Chapter5/mat_shine.md

 Let's make a new demo class we'll call it ```MateiralSpecular```.
 Get the code in it up to par with the test scene.

-It's important to know, when setting the Ambient and Diffuse colors, OpenGL expected a floating point array.
+When setting the Ambient and Diffuse colors, OpenGL expected a floating point array.
+Setting the specular is a two part process.
+You must set the color (RGBA array) and the power (single float, ranging from 0 to 128).